 Winter/Spring before the Fall of the year you plan to apply

-- Prepare for the LSAT, take June LSAT.
+- Prepare for the LSAT and take the June LSAT.

 - Speak with professors and others who know you well (supervisors, employers) about your intent to apply to law school and ask if they can write a letter on your behalf.

-- Visit the LSAC website and register for the Credential Assembly Service (CAS) through which you will access and complete law school applications.
+- Register for the Credential Assembly Service (CAS) to access and complete law school applications.

-- Begin drafting personal statements.
-Allow plenty of time to write multiple drafts.
+- Begin drafting personal statements, allowing for plenty of time to write multiple drafts.
 Make sure that you carefully follow the instructions in each law school’s application materials.